 What’s causing the construction industry skills shortage?

-It’s no secret that the construction industry is in the midst of a skills shortage.
-With new research from the Federation of Master Builders (FMB) showing that the crisis is worsening, Wavin’s Technical Services Manager, Tim Wootton, shares his thoughts on what can be done to tackle the issue.
+It’s no secret that the construction industry - including the provision of plumbing engineers - is in the midst of a skills shortage.
+With recent research from the Federation of Master Builders (FMB) showing that the crisis is worsening, Wavin’s Technical Services Manager, Tim Wootton, shares his thoughts on what can be done to tackle the issue.

 230,000 new skilled workers needed to meet demand